BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Easterling models within 3" of the center of the board count as being in range of a banner.

-**PARTICIPANTS**

-**Good:** Dáin Ironfoot, King Under the Mountain; 12 Iron Hills Dwarves with spear.

-**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 20 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow; 2 Rhûnish War Drakes.

 ![](../media/scenarios/defence_of_the_north/dains_last_stand.jpg)

 ---

 ## RETREAT TO EREBOR

+**PARTICIPANTS**

+**Good:** Bard II, Prince of Dale; Thorin III Stonehelm; 11 Warriors of Dale: 3 with shield, 4 with spear and shield, 3 with Esgaroth bow, 1 with banner; 6 Knights of Dale; 12 Iron Hills Dwarves: 6 with spear, 3 with mattock, 3 with crossbow.

+**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 21 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow, 1 with banner; 12 Black Dragons: 6 with shield, 6 with pike and shield; 6 Dragon Cult Acolytes; 2 Rhûnish War Drakes.

 **LAYOUT**